 Downtown Los Angeles sleep cooling: room-design problem, not a tonnage problem

-Related: Downtown Los Angeles quiet bedroom mini split installation, Downtown Los Angeles duct redesign, and hot bedroom sleep cooling concern overview.
+A condo plan should separate what the homeowner controls from what the building controls.
+Related: hot bedroom sleep cooling, Downtown Los Angeles quiet bedroom mini split installation, Downtown Los Angeles duct redesign and air balancing.